 How to Write a Good Instruction Manual: Creating Digital Work Instructions

-SwipeGuide is an instruction software that enables companies to create visual and step-by-step digital instruction manuals – hassle-free.
-Our goal is to save both you and your end-users valuable time.
+SwipeGuide is a digital work instruction software that enables companies to create visual and step-by-step digital work instructions – hassle-free.
+Our goal is to save both you and your end-users valuable time and money.

-So, let’s talk about how to write and structure a good instruction manual.
+So, let’s talk about how to write and structure a great work instruction.

 Structure and clarity are key in instructions

-Structure is key to time-saving in basically everything – and the domain of instructions is no exception.
-In order to write an instruction manual, from the company’s perspective, and understand instructions, from the end-user’s perspective, there has to be a clear and to-the-point structure.
+Structure is the key to saving time in basically everything – and the domain of work instructions is no exception.
+In order to write a work instruction, from the company’s perspective, and understand work instructions, from the end-user’s perspective, there has to be a clear and to-the-point structure.
 Based on academic research on instructional design and learnability, we have structured our platform into the following parts:

-The SwipeGuide hierarchy on how to write and structure a manual
+The SwipeGuide hierarchy on how to write and structure work instructions.

-The basic element of every instruction manual is the “guide.”
+The basic element of every instruction is the “guide.”
 You can see the guide as the entire paper booklet of a product, from first to the last page.
 It contains every topic, instruction, and step of how to use a specific product.
-Here’s an embedded instruction manual example of the Segway Ninebot Kickscooter made in the SwipeGuide instruction software.
+Here’s an embedded work instruction for the Multipacker OCME, a machine used in food and beverage production, made in the SwipeGuide instruction software.
+Note, this work instruction does not include any information under “Topic.”
 The embedded SwipeGuide below is clickable.

 - Prepare divider

 These instructions each contain a certain number of steps.

 “Steps” are the detailed descriptions of instructions.
 They show the user the step-by-step process of performing a given task.
 There is a clear goal in every instruction, and the description of the goal should therefore always be task-oriented and to the point.
-Let’s take the instruction “Prepare your first ride” in the Segway manual as an example.
+Let’s take the instruction “Prepare the machine” in the Multipacker OCME work instruction as an example.

-The instruction manual example below consists of five detailed steps, as you can see in the lower left corner of the embedded SwipeGuide.
+The work instruction example below consists of ten detailed steps, as you can see in the bottom of the embedded SwipeGuide.
 The embedded SwipeGuide below is clickable.